acornapps/cube-manual-en/cocktail-c124-ce58-mac-c5d0-c11c-baremetal.md

-# Cocktail Installation to baremetal on macos, linux
+# Cocktail Installation to baremetal on mac os, linux

 The procedure for installing Cocktail on a bare-metal server from a macOS- or Linux-based computer is as follows.